ArmanAbbasi/simplesearch/README.md

 - npm run test # Runs the tests
 - npm run watch # Real time running of all tasks while you code (linting, sass/scss, es6/babel, images, test/tdd)
 ```

+## How it works
+- Navigate to http://localhost:3000/search, to see the search page.
+Navigating to any other paths, will result in a 'page not found'.
+See the routes.
+- The search is created with a stubbed data and a fake API call.
+If you search for "N11", it will find results.
+Any other postcode will show the, 'No results found' page.